Plus, how to eat for lean muscle, why you should start carb cycling, and when to “re-feed” your body.

 A lifestyle diet is different than a weight-loss diet.

 A weight-loss diet is temporary and designed to help the body shrink fat stores quickly.

 Weight-loss diets do not typically lead to permanent body-composition changes.

 In fact, after dieting people will often gain back more weight than before they started.
-This is because resting metabolism often slows down while – simultaneously – appetite increases (see additional sources below this article to drill deeper into research studies).
+This is because resting metabolism often slows down as – simultaneously – appetite increases.

 Of course, pre-agriculture humans still ate plants, but agriculture made more plant food choices possible; ancient wild broccoli, for instance, was much different – and less edible – than the broccoli we eat today.